ndestrieux/image_uploader/readme.md

 <summary>see <b>info about modules</b></summary>
   <ul>
     <li>The app allows authenticated user to upload images via HTTP requests.</li>
-    <li>Authentication is done through token.</li>
+    <li>Request authentication is done through token.</li>
     <li>Depending on user type (basic, premium or enterprise), different versions of the image they uploaded will be generated.</li>
     <li>There is a fourth user type available, custom, which profile can be set by admins from django admin UI.</li>
-    <li>The image versions can be generated as binary image and/or thumbnails, different sizes of latter are generated based on user profile.</li>
+    <li>The image versions can be generated as binary image and/or thumbnails, different sizes of the latter are generated based on user profile.</li>
     <li>Users have access to the list of all images they uploaded with the link to display it, along with the links to the different versions of the image they can access.</li>
     <li>Users who have access to binary image have to set an expiration time during which the image can be accessed, once this time is up, the image won't be available anymore.</li>
   </ul>